 The Andrick Ponds SWA consists of many gravel trails around small bodies of water and is primarily used for bird hunting.
 During open season, public visitors 18 years and older may access the Andrick Ponds State Wildlife Area with a valid Colorado hunting license, fishing license, or SWA pass.
 Access is limited to Wednesdays, weekends, and both state and federal holidays.

-Birding: For hunters and bird watchers alike, the Andrick Ponds State Wildlife Area typically sees heavy avian traffic from local and visiting waterfowl, with the best chance of seeing birds during the fall migration season.
+Birding: For hunters and bird watchers alike, the Andrick Ponds State Wildlife Area typically sees heavy avian traffic from local and visiting waterfowl.
+The best chance of seeing birds is during the fall migration season.

 Boating: Boating is not permitted on any of the Andrick Ponds State Wildlife Area’s waters.

 Camping: Although there is no camping permitted in the Andrick Ponds SWA, there are many opportunities close by in Jackson Lake State Park.
 Reservations can be made for any of Jackson Lake’s 251 campsites, which are under ½ mile from Andrick Ponds SWA.
 It should be mentioned that there are no restrooms on-site.